Braham012/MediEase-Healthcare-Website-/README.md

-# EasyMed Healthcare Website
+# Mediease Healthcare Website

-**EasyMed Healthcare Website** is a modern, responsive web platform designed to enhance patient engagement and streamline access to healthcare services.
+**Mediease Healthcare Website** is a modern, responsive web platform designed to enhance patient engagement and streamline access to healthcare services.
 It enables visitors to explore available medical services, view doctor profiles, and conveniently book appointments online.

 ---

 ## 📌 Overview

-EasyMed is built with a focus on **usability**, **performance**, and **accessibility**, ensuring a smooth experience across desktops, tablets, and mobile devices.
+Mediease is built with a focus on **usability**, **performance**, and **accessibility**, ensuring a smooth experience across desktops, tablets, and mobile devices.

 ---